-In 2019, the total usage rate (A+ E) for all usable nest boxes was 100% (30 out of 30 available boxes), equal to results from the previous 3 years (Figure 14).
-The total actual usage rate (A), where fauna are present within nest boxes, in 2019 was 13.3% (4 of 30 boxes) while evidence of use was 86.7% (26 of 30 boxes) (Figure 14).
+In 2020, the total usage rate (A+ E) for all usable nest boxes was 100% (18 out of 18 available boxes), equal to results from the previous 3 years (Figure 14).
+The total actual usage rate (A), where fauna are present within nest boxes, in 2020 was 11.1% (2 of 18 boxes) (Figure 14).

-Figure 14: The percentage of total nest box usage (A+ E) for all quadrats 2011 - 2019
+Figure 14: The percentage of total nest box (usable nest boxes only) usage (A+ E) for all quadrats 2011 - 2020

-The percentage of boxes containing resident fauna (A) has remained steady over much of the monitoring period until this year were there is a small decline (Figure 15) while evidence of use (E) by fauna has increased every year until 2017 with a small decrease in 2018 with an increase in 2019.
-The number of available boxes showing no signs of fauna use has now reduced to zero indicating that a greater number of fauna species are inhabiting the rehabilitated areas.
+The percentage of boxes containing resident fauna (A) has remained steady over much of the monitoring period until 2019 and 2020 were there has been an approximate 50% decrease in the last two years (Figure 15) while evidence of use (E) by fauna has increased every year until 2017 with a small decrease in 2018 with an increase in 2019 and 2020.
+The number of available boxes showing no signs of fauna use has now reduced to zero indicating that a fauna species is inhabiting the rehabilitated areas.

-An analysis of Sugar Glider counts over time (2011 - 2019) (Figure 16) identified a steady increase from 2011 to 2015.
-The population has since declined; however the rehabilitated quadrats still have a number of gliders present with 17 individuals observed during the 2017 and 2018 and down to eight during the current survey.
+An analysis of Sugar Glider counts over time (2011 - 2020) (Figure 16) identified a steady increase from 2011 to 2015.
+The population has since declined; however, the rehabilitated quadrats still have a number of gliders present with eight individuals present with two of these being juveniles so breeding is occurring within the rehabilitation areas.
+The low numbers of sugar gliders in boxes may also be attributed to the low number of available boxes as a result of weathering of materials and decay.
+Unavailable boxes comprise 55% of all boxes which reduces the overall chance of detecting sugar gliders which are still likely to be using the rehabilitated areas.